 - Calculating margin correctly but underestimating pip volatility around major news

-If you want the bigger framework around gold risk, timing, and trade selection, continue with how to start trading gold, gold trading risks, and what moves the gold price.
+If you want the bigger framework around gold risk, timing, and trade selection, continue with how to start trading gold, gold trading risks, what moves the gold price, and gold price seasonal patterns.